GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 {% Video autoplay=true, muted=true, loop=true, playsinline=true, src="video/8WbTDNrhLsU0El80frMBGE4eMCD3/4fvDWOo2XxF67M8r3W3O.mp4" %}

-As you can see, entering VR mode requires user's permission.
+As you can see, entering VR mode requires the user's permission.
 Permissions are asked once per origin.
 Requesting permissions leaves the immersive mode.
 Notifications are currently not supported.

 Also, you can use hands to interact with PWAs in immersive mode thanks to